Eelco Schattorie proud of Kerala Blasters comeback | Goal.com

 Eelco Schattorie proud of Kerala Blasters comeback

-Kerala Blasters came back from a two-goal deficit to hold Jamshedpur FC to a 2-2 draw courtesy a brace from Raphael Messi Bouli.
+Kerala Blasters came back from a two-goal deficit to hold Jamshedpur FC to a 2-2 draw on Friday.

-This was Kerala Blasters’ third consecutive draw and fourth overall and their coach Eelco Schattorie suggested that he was happy with how the team is building on confidence slowly.
+This was Kerala Blasters’ third consecutive draw and fourth overall and their coach Eelco Schattorie suggested that he was happy with how the team is building their confidence slowly.

 The Dutch coach was not happy to see how Kerala Blasters lost too many balls in the first half but was pleased to see his team’s performance in the second half.